Ilmastokompassi/Ilmastokompassi/documentation/kubernetes.md

 oc rollout restart deploy -l app=ilmastokompassi
 ```

-*After* each version deployment, remember to commit the changes to the `kubernetes/production` directory to the `main` branch.
+*After* each version deployment, remember to commit the changes done to the `kubernetes/production` directory to the `main` branch.

 ## Deployment of the application from scratch